 I am, for want of a better Linean-type categorisation for my own peculiar sub-career, a science fiction journalist, and now a writer of the same.
 The principal difference being once I interviewed people about making stuff up, now I make my own stuff up.
 The latter is more fun.

 I was born in 1973, the eldest of five boys, all of whom are arty media sorts, if short-tempered and, well, short (all except number 4, who is genuinely large enough to ride a horse).
 We were raised on the moors of Yorkshire, where we all survived to adulthood despite freezing temperatures, angry boggarts and proximity to the volatile Lancastrian border.

 I began my career on SFX Magazine in 1997, where I eventually became deputy editor, before leaving to edit notable gaming magazine White Dwarf at Games Workshop.
 Three years later I ran away to be involved in the launch of the ill-fated, if bold, SF magazine Death Ray, which I also edited.
-Since its demise in 2009 I have been wandering the media hinterlands as a sword for hire writing and editing magazines, as well as penning the occasional novel.
+Since its demise in 2009 I have been wandering the media hinterlands as a pen for hire.

-I lived in Somerset for much of the last 20 years, but returned to Yorkshire two years ago with my with my wife Emma and young son Benny (yes really, and no, nobody under 107 years of age remembers Crossroads now), a Malamute called Magnus, and an enormous, evil-tempered Norwegian forest cat called, ironically, Buddy.
-Don’t touch him, he really does bite.
+I lived in Somerset for much of the last 20 years, but returned to Yorkshire two years ago with my with my wife Emma and young son Benny (yes really, and no, nobody under 107 years of age remembers Crossroads now), and a Malamute called Magnus.